kkincade/kincade-wedding/README.md

 create user 'kkincade'@'localhost' identified by 'kincade-mysql';
 grant all on database-name.* to 'kkincade';

+Create .bowerrc file in home directory on server so calling `bower install` knows where to install components.

 git rm -r --cached node_modules git commit -am "node_modules be gone!"